JordiNodeJS/background-studio/README.md

 ## Background Removal Process

 1. The user selects an image through the `UploadForm.tsx` component.
-Client-side validation (file type, size) occurs.
+Client-side validation (file type, size up to 20MB) occurs, and upload progress is displayed.
 2. Upon submission, the form data is passed to a Server Action (`uploadAndProcessImageServerAction` in `actions.ts`).
 3. The Server Action:
     a.
-Validates the file again on the server.
+Validates the file again on the server (up to 20MB).
     b.
 Saves the original image to the `public/images-input/` directory.
     c.
 Converts the image to a data URI.
     d.
 Calls the `removeBackground` Genkit flow (from `src/ai/flows/remove-background.ts`) with the image data URI.